OmdenaAI/omdena-mumbai-chapter-air-quality/src/tasks/task-1-data-collection/README.md

 | Poor | 4 |
 | Very Poor | 5 |

-Note: The dataset has been updated to include data up to March 4, 2023.
+### Note: The dataset has been updated to include data up to March 4, 2023 and AQI column added.